dubo-dubon-duponey/wizhard/README.md

 ## Persistence

-Granted you do not destroyed the data volume (or otherwise store /data in a persistent location), you can just bounce the container adding/removing ips for additional bulbs and you should not need to reconfigure HomeKit.
+Granted you do not destroy the data volume (or otherwise store /data in a persistent location), you can just bounce the container adding/removing ips for additional bulbs and you should not need to reconfigure HomeKit.